narcissawright/melancholy/README.md

 #### `Partially Done`
 - Damaged.
 All damage right now simply locks you for a certain amount of frames.
 Would like to add other kinds of damage maybe.
 There is no death animation or anything yet.
+- Interacting.
+Item pickup is functional (no animation).

 #### `To Do`
 - Proper movement & physics on slopes and small ledges